 OpenWrt's "failsafe mode" is probably not so fail safe for your grandma: "telenet where?!?"
 CarrierWrt is easier to use and behaves more the way you would expect a commercial product to behave.

-CarrierWrt integrates some interesting functionality out-of-the-box: for example Anyfi.net — The Open Wi-Fi Mobility Platform.
+CarrierWrt integrates some interesting functionality out-of-the-box: for example Anyfi.net — a Software-Defined Wireless Networking (SDWN) data plane implementation for IEEE 802.11.
 Stay tuned for more.